buidl-labs/crypto-code-school-inside-tezos/.github/ISSUE_TEMPLATE/medium-large-feature.md

     - Why I expect it’s not working

 **5. Optional Summary Explanation**

-Prefect if line by line pseudo code isn't clear
+> Perfect if line by line pseudo code isn't clear

 **Describe alternatives you've considered**

-A clear and concise description of any alternative solutions or features you've considered.
+> A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**

-Add any other context or screenshots about the feature here if any.
+> Add any other context or screenshots about the feature here if any.